New Jersey Court Exhibit Requirements

 What does New Jersey Rule 4:25-7(b) require for exhibits?

-Rule 4:25-7(b) requires all exhibits to be premarked for identification with brief descriptions.
-Parties must confer before trial to identify stipulated exhibits and exchange all exhibits 7 days before trial.
+Rule 4:25-7(b) requires attorneys to confer and exchange pretrial information per Appendix XXIII, which specifies that all exhibits shall be premarked for identification and briefly described.
+Parties must exchange exhibits 7 days before trial.

 Ready to Prepare New Jersey Court Exhibits?

-Create Rule 4:25-7(b) compliant exhibits in minutes with proper P-1/D-A marking, searchable PDFs, and eCourts-ready formatting.
+Create professional exhibits in minutes with proper P-1/D-A marking, searchable PDFs, and eCourts-ready formatting.